 The Rhaetian Railway (Rhätische Bahn or Rhb in German) is the Swiss railway company that operates all train connections in the Swiss canton of Graubünden (Grisons), the largest and most eastern of the 26 Helvetian cantons.
 The company operates both regional and RegioExpress trains between the cities of Chur, St Moritz, Tirano, Pontresina and other Alpine towns, as well as the two famous scenic trains Bernina Express and Glacier Express.

 Besides being one of the most convenient ways to travel around Switzerland to visit Chur, St Moritz, Andermatt or Zermatt, the Rhaetian Railway is well-known for the Albula/Bernina route, part of the UNESCO World Heritage Sites since 2008.
 To enjoy the best of views while travelling, we recommend booking a ticket for the Bernina Express red train.
 Find more information on our dedicated Bernina Express page.
+If you want to learn more about the Swiss rail network, check out our trains in Switzerland travel guide.

 To travel across the Alps, you can choose between two different types of trains – the regional train (R) or the express train (Bex and Gex).